 Keywords are comma-separated terms, like "alligator," "birthday party," and "scream."

 When adding keywords to your assets, you should describe what things are, not what they could be.
 The context must be visible or strongly implied for a keyword to be added.

 Keywords must also be specific to the image or video and not copied and pasted across an entire series.
-For example, if there is only a laptop in 5 out of 10 assets, the keyword "laptop" should only be added to 5 out of 10 assets.
+For example, if there is only a laptop in 5 out of 10 assets, you should only add the keyword "laptop" to 5 out of 10 assets.

 Start with descriptive keywords: